NaBo-00/analyzing_visualizing_datasets/README.md

 - and others (listed in `requirements.txt`).

 ## License
-The MIT License governs the use of this project.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

 ## Author
 - NaBo